devnull-cz/unix-linux-prog-in-c-labs/2022/labs-2022-11-14/assignments.md

 ## `pipe` with not closing some descriptors

-- In the notes below slide "Example: a pipe between two processes", we mentioned what may happen if we do not close two file descriptors (one in the consumer, the other one in the producer).
+- In the notes below slide "Example: a pipe between two processes", it was mentioned what may happen if two file descriptors are not closed (one in the consumer, the other one in the producer).

 - one by one, do no close it and figure out how to verify that it may lead to